Licences or authorisations

-The information you will see includes licence name, address and location, as well as the activity(ies) that the licence covers, the duration (term) of the licence and the specific conditions of the licence.
+This index holds information on the EPA environmental authorisations.
+The information you will see includes licence name, address and location, as well as the activit(ies) that the licence covers, the duration (term) of the licence and the specific conditions of the licence.

-Under the Environment Protection Act 1993, the EPA administers 3 types of authorisations: Licences, Exemptions and Works approvals
+Under the Environment Protection Act 1993 (EP Act), the EPA administers 3 types of authorisations: licences, exemptions and works approvals.

 Licences make up the significant majority (approximately 95%) of authorisations administered by the EPA.
 It is common for the term licence to be used interchangeably with the term authorisation.